 2. Be warned of the challenges ahead

 Freelancing isn’t a walk in the park.
 Certainly not during those early days.
-If you go into this new way of working fully aware of what to expect and prepared for the worse case scenario, you’ll have more chance of surviving and thriving.
+If you go into this new way of working fully aware of what to expect and prepared for the worst-case scenario, you’ll have more chance of surviving and thriving.
 The following aspects are things you’re going to have to accept:

 It’s going to take time to get up and running

 Your biggest challenge in those first 12 months is getting established and having regular work come in.
-In fact, I’ll be honest (and you won’t want to hear this), it’ll probably take two years before you’re well and truly stable.
+I’ll be honest (and you won’t want to hear this), it’ll probably take two years before you’re well and truly stable.

-You’ll work long hours, like… really long
+You’ll work long hours

 Yes, you’ve gone freelance to enjoy more freedom.
 Yes, you’ve quit your job to embrace more downtime.
-But unfortunately, it’s not going to be so easy in those early months.
+But unfortunately, it’s not going to be so comfortable in those early months.
 If you want to make it work, you’re going to have to put in the graft.
 You’ll have to work through lunch breaks, evenings, weekends, etc. But be assured of this – the more work you put in now, the more things will pay off in future.